 All Advisors are subject to the same policies and procedures, whether they are attorneys or not.
 Advisors are expected to advise their advisees without disrupting proceedings.
 Any Advisor who oversteps their role as defined by these Procedures will be warned only once.
 If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisor role, the meeting will be ended, or other appropriate measures implemented.
+In the context of a Hearing, such measures may include exclusion of the advisor from the remainder of the Hearing and the appointment of an alternate, University-provided advisor.

-Such measures Advisor are not appealable.
+Such measures are not appealable.
 Subsequently, the Title IX Coordinator will determine how to address the Advisor's non-compliance and future role.